giusenso/rover-dynamics-and-control/README.md

-# Rover Dynamics and Control
+# Dynamics and Control of a Six-wheeled Rover with Rocker-BogieSuspension

 ### Roadmap
 - [x] Nonlinear dynamic model